 188 High Street, Kew

-Off-street parking can be found on nearby Fenton Way and Walpole Street.
-It is mostly unrestricted after 6pm every day.
+Nearby Fenton Way and Walpole Street have mostly unrestricted off-street parking after 6pm every day.

 Tram 48: North Balwyn to Victoria Harbour Docklands - alight at stop 32, Kew Junction.

 Tram 109: Box Hill to Port Melbourne - alight at stop 32, Kew Junction.

 Tram 16: St Kilda to Kew - alight at stop 80, walk 1km east along Cotham Road.

 Bus 205: Doncaster SC via Kew Junction - alight at Kew Junction.